 Hassan Jameel: Everything To Know About The Hunk Believed To Be Rihanna’s Mystery Man

-Rihanna was seen passionately making out with a sexy mystery man in Spain, and now he’s been identified as Hassan Jameel.
+Rihanna was seen passionately making out with a sexy mystery man in Spain, and now he’s been identified as billionaire Hassan Jameel.
 So, who is this guy?
 Here’s everything we know so far about Hassan!

 Rihanna’s got a new man!
 The “Work” singer was pictured kissing a man, believed to be Hassan Jameel, in a private pool in Spain on June 28.
 They couldn’t keep their hands off each other!
 Rihanna, 29, had her arms wrapped around the sexy hunk and looked so happy and content.
 Ri’s had very high-profile boyfriends like Drake, 30, and Chris Brown, 28, in the past, but this guy has been a total mystery until now.
 He’s hot, successful, and reportedly very serious about the singer!